In-Context Examples Suppress Scientific Knowledge Recall in LLMs: Analysis: strategy competition explains why displacement is direction-consistent but its consequences are not

 Table~\ref{tab:strategy} tests our core prediction directly.
 In every domain, adding examples reduces the share of $\mathcal{S}_{\text{know}}$ trajectories by 6--20pp, shifting trials toward $\mathcal{S}_{\text{emp}}$ or hybrid strategies.
 Critically, this shift is not adaptive: the model does not selectively abandon knowledge recall in domains where it would be wrong and preserve it where it would be right.
-Economics, where $\mathcal{S}_{\text{know}}$ achieves 88.3\% accuracy, loses 19.7pp of parametric trajectories; Geoscience, where $\mathcal{S}_{\text{know}}$ achieves only 49.2\%, loses 20.0pp.
+Economics, where $\mathcal{S}_{\text{know}}$ achieves 88.3\% accuracy, loses 19.7pp of parametric trajectories; Geoscience, where $\mathcal{S}_{\text{know}}$ achieves only 54.1\%, loses 20.0pp.
 The magnitude of displacement bears no relationship to the quality of the displaced strategy.
 The accuracy consequence differs across domains, but the displacement mechanism does not.
+It is also not specific to $k = 10$: sweeping $k \in \{0, 1, 5, 10, 20\}$ (Table~\ref{tab:ksweep}) shows that each domain's effect direction emerges and saturates by $k = 10$, with $k = 20$ within roughly 3pp of $k = 10$ in every domain, so displacement is a few-shot phenomenon rather than an artifact of one shot count.
+A paired logit-difference analysis shows the same shift below the level of text: demonstrations move probability mass toward the example-fit answer and away from the knowledge answer (Table~\ref{tab:logit_diff}, Appendix~\ref{app:representational}).